Moving Forward with the All-Age Autism Framework

-The Black Country Learning Disability and Autism Board helps run a program to support people with learning disabilities and autism.
+The Black Country Learning Disability and Autism Board (LDA Board) helps run a program to support people with learning disabilities and autism.

 In 2020, they were asked to apply for funds to improve the experience of autistic people seeking diagnosis and support before and after diagnosis.